Architecture of the Web Update Wizard

 SW_HIDE);

-Using the Web Update Wizard in Application mode (i.e. not as
+Using the Software Update Wizard in Application mode (i.e.

-Here is how the Web Update Wizard operates when it is running in application mode
+Here is how the Software Update Wizard operates when it is running in application

-- i.e. within the logged in user's security context.
-Click
+mode - i.e. within the logged in user's security context.

-here to jump back up the page to a description of running WebUpdateSvc4.exe
+Click here to jump back up the page to a description of

-by the wuw4.dll and therefore operates in the security context of the logged on
+application by the wuw4.dll and therefore operates in the security context of the

 Please note that this mode of operation will

-or all versions of Windows 2000/XP where the logged on user does not have
+versions of Windows from Vista / Windows Server 2008 forwards and on all versions of XP where the logged on user does not have

 installation rights to Program Files and other protected folders.

-This is because the Web Update Wizard has to run in the security context of the
+This is because the Software Update Wizard has to run in the security context

-Web Update Wizard as a service application - it really is the future (and present,
+as a service application - it really is the future (and present, really!) of

-The Web Update Wizard components work cooperatively in application mode, as shown
+The Software Update Wizard components work cooperatively in application mode, as

 Therefore,

-one of the exported functions from wuw4.dll.
-However, this time you append
+calls one of the exported functions from wuw4.dll.
+However, this time

 - Wuw4.dll then launches WuWUI.exe, the user interface